 The bottles look great sitting on your counter, which is a nice bonus.
 Yes, it costs more than mass-produced options, but food enthusiasts say the quality difference justifies the price.

-7. Wedderspoon Organic Apple Cider Vinegar
+7. Wedderspoon

 Wedderspoon also makes honey, and somehow that expertise shows in their apple cider vinegar.
 There’s a subtle natural sweetness that makes it easier to drink if you struggle with the usual harsh taste.
 The mother is thick and active, maybe more so than other brands.